FitnessPie/gym-facility-search-api/README.md

 ---

-Note: For the facilities queries that are frequently called, [I cache them using NestJS cache with Redis](https://docs.nestjs.com/techniques/caching).
+Note: For the facilities queries that are frequently called, [I cache them using NestJS cache with Redis](https://docs.nestjs.com/techniques/caching) and [@nestjs/throttler](https://docs.nestjs.com/security/rate-limiting) for Rate Limiting.

 ## Documentation